1987 Chicago mayoral election

 The Chicago mayoral election of 1987 saw the re-election of incumbent Democrat Harold Washington.
 Partisan primaries were held on February 24, followed by the general election on April 7, 1987.
 Washington defeated Ed Vrdolyak, the leader of the Vrdolyak 29, who ran on the Illinois Solidarity Party ticket.

-Former mayor Jane Byrne (who had held office from 1979 until 1983) unsuccessfully challenged Washington in the Democratic primary.
+Former mayor Jane Byrne (who had held office from 1979 until 1983) had unsuccessfully challenged Washington in the Democratic primary.

+Additionally, Cook County Assessor Thomas Hynes had run under the "Chicago First" ticket, framing himself as a centrist alternative to both Washington and Vrdolyak.
+However, he dropped out shortly before Election Day.